 English language requirements

-However is you wish to pursue a Research Degree in the areas of Chemistry, Computing and Mathematics, Computer Science, or Engineering, you will be required to demonstrate proficiency in English at least to the level of an IELTS score of 6.5 (Writing - 6.5 and no less than 6.0 in any other component) or its equivalent.
+For an applicant wishing to pursue a Research Degree in the areas of Built Environment, Chemistry, Computing and Mathematics, Computer Science, or Engineering, applicants must demonstrate proficiency in English at least to the level of an IELTS score of 6.5 (Writing - 6.5 and no less than 6.0 in any other component).

 Pre-Research Degree Course

 If you need some support to meet the criteria of applying for one of our research degrees, we offer a Pre-Research Degree Course which is a bridging course to an MPhil or PhD.

 The fees charged for our postgraduate research degrees depend on whether you are a home/EU student or an international student.
 Have a look at our Research Degrees Fees page for how much your programme will cost per year*.